Image by ismagilov from iStock

 Business Architecture Teams

-In larger or more mature organizations, dedicated business architects—often in strategy or transformation offices—might focus on modeling capabilities, designing operating models, and creating alignment frameworks.
+In larger or more mature organizations, dedicated business architects—typically in strategy or transformation offices—focus on modeling capabilities, designing operating models, and creating alignment frameworks.

 Enterprise Architects

-In many orgs, enterprise architects must step into the business architecture space.
-They bridge tech and business, and often use capability mapping to link solutions to outcomes.
-They may not “own” business architecture, but they carry much of its weight.
+In many organizations, enterprise architects also engage in the business architecture domain.
+They bridge technology and business, often using capability mapping to connect solutions with outcomes.
+While they may not own business architecture, they carry much of its responsibility.

 COOs and Operational Leaders

-When business architecture is about getting things to work — streamlining operations, improving service delivery, building cross-functional capability — the COO or ops leadership often plays a key role.
-They may never use the term “architecture,” but their work reflects its principles.
+When business architecture is centered on enhancing functionalitystreamlining operations, improving service delivery, and building cross-functional capabilitiesChief Operating Officers (COOs) or operational leaders often play a crucial role.
+They may not use the term architecture, but their work embodies its principles.

 Strategy and Planning Functions

-The Head of Strategy, Chief of Staff, or enterprise planning team often develops views of the business that are architectural — even if they don’t call them that.
-They’re thinking about themes, investments, future state visions, and what the business needs to become.
+The Head of Strategy, Chief of Staff, or enterprise planning teams frequently develop perspectives on the business that are inherently architectural, even if they don’t label them as such.
+They focus on themes, investments, future state visions, and the necessities for business evolution.

-When the focus is on structure, roles, capabilities, and how teams fit together, business architecture overlaps with organization design.
-These teams often model the human and structural side of the architecture — sometimes more clearly than anyone else.
+When the focus shifts to structure, roles, capabilities, and team integration, business architecture intersects with organizational design.
+These teams often model the human and structural aspects of architecture, sometimes more effectively than anyone else.

 Department Leaders

-Every business unit has its mini-architecture — whether formalized or not.
-Department heads define how their teams function, what they need to deliver, and how they measure success.
-These localized views are valuable inputs into the broader enterprise picture.
+Each business unit possesses its own mini-architecture—formalized or not.
+Department heads define how their teams operate, what they need to achieve, and how they measure success.
+These localized insights are valuable contributions to the broader enterprise picture.

 Design and Service Strategy

-Designers — especially in service or experience roles — often create maps of how value flows through the organization from a user’s perspective.
-These models reflect real business architecture concerns: handoffs, pain points, silos, and dependencies.
+Designers, particularly in service or experience roles, often create maps illustrating how value flows through the organization from the user’s perspective.
+These models address critical business architecture concerns such as handoffs, pain points, silos, and dependencies.

-So maybe the best way to think about business architecture isn’t as a fixed function or framework, but as a shared space — one that invites multiple perspectives and requires active coordination.
+Perhaps the best way to understand business architecture is not as a fixed function or framework, but as a shared space—one that welcomes multiple perspectives and requires active coordination.

 Image by Worawee Meepian from iStock